nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version contains patches for iOS full screen functionality if meta tag 'viewport' is set and the autoplay policy of Safari 11, where only muted autoplay is allowed.
+This version contains patches htmlFor iOS full screen functionality if meta tag 'viewport' is set and the autoPlay policy of Safari 11, where only muted autoPlay is allowed.

 ### **Changelog**

 ### Improved

-- handle autoplay policy of Safari 11 by checking user gesture requirement (muted autoplay allowed)
+- handle autoPlay policy of Safari 11 by checking user gesture requirement (muted autoPlay allowed)

 ### Fixed